A vanishing result for a Casson-type instanton invariant: Casson-invariant for negative definite four-manifolds

 In our situation, the determinant line bundle formed by the family of Fredholm operators

 defined on the space of connections $\A$ is relevant for orientations.
-The restriction to $\A^*$ descends to the quotient $\bonf^*$.
+The restriction of the determinant line bundle of this family of operators to $\A^*$ descends to the quotient $\bonf^*$.
 We denote by $\Lambda_{\bfomega}$ this line bundle.
 Its restriction to the regular part of the moduli space $M^*(\bfomega)$ is equal to its orientation line bundle.
 In fact, at these points, the cokernels of the deformation operator vanish and the kernels $H^1_{A,\bfomega}$ are precisely the tangent spaces to the moduli space $M^{*}(\bfomega)$.
 In particular, a regular moduli space $M^{*}(\bfomega)$ is orientable if $\Lambda_{\bfomega}$ is orientable, and a trivialisation of $\Lambda_{\bfomega}$ provides a preferred orientation for the moduli space $M^*(\bfomega)$.